Ngai Kim Hoong

 TTY Problem on Gnu Emacs

 For Gnu Emacs running in Windows, if a shell is invoked (regardless of cmd.exe shell, emacs eshell or cygwin bash shell), the shell is not run under a tty terminal.
 This can be verified by invoking the tty.exe command distributed with cygwin.
 The output from the tty.exe command simply says "not a tty".
-(For Gnu Emacs running in Unix, tty command says "/dev/ttyN".)
+(For Gnu Emacs running in Unix environment, tty command says "/dev/ttyN".)

 If an application is not invoked within a tty terminal, usually the application assumes that its output is redirected to a file.
 The application will buffer the output.
 This means the output will not be flushed until a sufficient amount of output has accumulated.